DominiqueDW/MLMA/README.md

 ## How to Access the Code

-As this is a private repository, access is restricted to authorized individuals.
-If you are an authorized examiner, please proceed to view the code folders and files for each model.
+As this is a private repository, access is restricted to authorised individuals.
+If you are an authorised examiner, please proceed to view the code folders and files for each model.

 ## Contact